top of page

 She is a fellow of HEA, member of the Royal Anthropology Institute, the Folklore Society, trained in Oral History techniques and a Haumea eco-literacy associate.
 Project partners have included the Refugee Council, National Museum Wales, Artworks Cymru, Center of Ceramics, York Museum, The Big Draw, Craft Council and most recently Thinking Through Drawing (TtD).

-In ceramics she has achieved national and international acclaim with work in private collections in USA, Korea, Japan, Belgium and France.
-Her recent work revisits the focus of ‘thinking through the skin’' on the figure, an experimentation with the ceramic surface to convey a sense of knowledge as it travels through the body.
-A practice in clay, that echoes an ongoing interest with the practice of 'in Conversation' and 'Small Talk' also evident in recent drawing, participatory work and writing.
+In ceramics she has achieved national and international acclaim with work in private collections in the USA, Korea, Japan, Belgium, France and most recently selected as part of the renowned ceramics archive at the International Ceramics Studio, Hungary.
+Her work revisits the focus of ‘thinking through the skin’' on the figure, an experimentation with the ceramic surface to convey a sense of knowledge as it travels through the body.
+It is a practice in clay, that echoes an ongoing interest with the practice of 'in Conversation' between artists discussing activities that intersect their life and studio, leading to a fascination with the rhythm and momentum of the emergence of ideas.
+This focus on patterns of thought, their utterance and hesitance, brings all practice together, from ceramics, approaches to drawing, to teaching, participatory work and writing.

-She has contributed over 40 articles for journals such as: The Royal Anthropology Journal, Intellect Books, Ceramics Art and Perception, Kerameiki Techni, Ceramic Review, Interpreting Ceramics, CCQ, Artist newsletter (AN).
+She has contributed over 40 articles for journals such as: The Royal Anthropology Journal, Intellect Books, Ceramics Art and Perception, Kerameiki Techni, Ceramic Review, Interpreting Ceramics, CCQ, Artist newsletter (AN) and also for publications under Bloomsbury, Routledge.

 Account of her practice can be found in the following publications: